 - 1 The ratings shown are Dexia Crediop S.p.A.'s deposit rating, senior unsecured debt rating and BCA. - 2 Following the capital injection of €5.5 billion in 2012 (and the subsequent issuance of preference shares), Belgium and France owned 94.4% of Dexia.
 As of year-end 2017, the conversion of the preference shares into ordinary shares was approved by the EU and the shareholders.
-After this conversion, Belgium and France hold 52.8% and 46.8% of Dexia, respectively. - 3 In 2019, the portfolio had declined by €31 billion, which included €14 billion sale of loans and bonds and €14 billion decrease due to the disposal of DKD. - 4 The bulk of the amount was due to the update of the macroeconomic scenarios used for the assessment of expected credit losses under IFRS 9, and, to a lesser extent, the classification into stage 2 of all counterparties that are likely to be weakened by the current crisis. - 5 The 11.25% requirement includes Pillar 1 requirement (8%) and Pillar 2 requirement (3.25%).
-The 2.5% capital conservation buffer and 0.5% counter cyclical buffer have been suspended in the regulators in the context of the Covid-19 crisis. - 6 The emergency liquid assistance (ELA) is a short-term facility extended by national central banks (Belgian and French) at their own risk to solvent banks.
-As per the ECB Agreement on ELA, the approval of the ECB governing council is required for ELA operations amounting to more than €2 billion because it is deemed to potentially interfere with the single monetary policy of the Eurosystem. - 7 This was announced by the ECB in July 2017.
+After this conversion, Belgium and France hold 52.8% and 46.8% of Dexia, respectively. - 3 In DCL's statutory accounts (under French Gaap), however, the deferred fees will only be recognized as an off-balance-sheet item and therefore have no P&L impact as long as the probability of the simultaneous occurrence of the two conditions is deemed remote. - 4 Dexia for example has been outsourcing its back-office and IT services to a third-party service provider (Cognizant) since 2019.
+This also involved staff transfers to this company. - 5 The 11.25% requirement includes Pillar 1 requirement (8%) and Pillar 2 requirement (3.25%).
+The 2.5% capital conservation buffer and 0.5% counter cyclical buffer have been suspended by the supervisor in the context of the Covid-19 crisis. - 6 As previously mentioned, the prudential treatment of the deferred fee mechanism under the prolongated state-guaranteed funding scheme is still under discussion with the ECB.
+Depending on the outcome, Dexia group's regulatory capital depletion could be accelerated. - 7 The emergency liquid assistance (ELA) is a short-term facility extended by national central banks (Belgian and French) at their own risk to solvent banks.
+As per the ECB Agreement on ELA, the approval of the ECB governing council is required for ELA operations amounting to more than €2 billion because it is deemed to potentially interfere with the single monetary policy of the Eurosystem. - 8 This was announced by the ECB in July 2017.